Potential Inventory, aka Content Moderation Tool

 • Is there already a newer item that makes the current item not relevant?
 Block the item

-• Is this a complimentary item, like a sidebar or an opinion piece, related to another content item?
-Take no action or mark as safe
+• Is this a complementary item, like a sidebar or an opinion piece, related to another content item?
+Take no action

 It’s useful to remember that many readers are not following news on a minute-to-minute basis, so articles that may seem old to highly-informed editors could still be of interest to many readers.
 The larger the inventory of available items, the greater the site can be personalized.
 And this results in not only the biggest engagement gains but the best overall reader experience.